filipesf/viserya-app/config/templates/adventure.md

 # Rewards

-[Detail the incentives or rewards for achieving the goals]
+[Detail the incentives or rewards for achieving the goals, not necessarily loot..
+This may include things like XP, gold, items, valuable information,or other rewards.]

 | **Reward**          | **Type**         | **Description**                      | **Value**                         | **Notes**                                |
 | ------------------- | ---------------- | ------------------------------------ | --------------------------------- | ---------------------------------------- |